mackenzielmoore/neural-network/README.md

 5. Optimize trading decisions with the RL model.

-6. Generate and execute trading signals, setting appropriate TP and SL levels.
+6. Generate and execute trading signals, setting appropriate Take Profit (TP) and Stop Loss (SL) levels.

 7. Test the integrated approach using historical data.